Contributing

 Even if there are roles on Gitbook, account with writing permission can merge their modifications without any prior review.
 Hence, to be able to contribute via this platform you must must be part of the documentation team.

-If you want to join us, feel free to drop a message on the #educational-materialchannel.
+channel.
 Note that if we'll be easier for us to consider you for a writer account if you've already contributed to the documentation via Github.

 Small improvement